-Ask parents what their kids like to do in their spare time, and what their favorite books, toys, and things to do are.
-You might also want to ask if they have imaginary friends or any other information you should know about.
+Ask parents what their children like to do in their spare time.
+What are their favorite books, toys, and activities?e.
+You might also want to ask if they have imaginary friends and what neighborhood children they are allowed to play with and when?

-Asking in advance means you won't have to use trial and error to figure out what the kids want to do after their parents have left.
+Asking in advance means you won't have to use trial and error to figure out what the children want to do or who they can play with after their parents have left.

 Need some new game ideas?
 Read my article Fun Things To Do While Babysitting, which has over 205 games and activities.

-Once the kids you're babysitting have gone to bed, you might want to catch up on some homework, text your friends, or just watch some television.
+Once the children you're babysitting have gone to bed, you might want to catch up on some homework, text your friends, or just watch some television.

-Usually, parents are fine with this as long as you're still checking on their kids once and a while.
+Usually, parents are fine with this as long as you're still checking on their children once and a while.
 But it's a good idea to get explicit permission first.

 This is a good segway into asking a family for permission to use their wifi and what their password is.
 Some families might not be comfortable sharing their wifi with you and you should respect that, but it also doesn't hurt to ask.

-Are you struggling to get kids to bed?
-See my article How to get kids to bed when babysitting.
+Are you struggling to get children to bed?
+See my article How to get children to bed when babysitting.

 You should be aware of any pets that a family has.
 Even if they don't have a dog or cat that might need attention or to be let outside, you should know whether the family has a snake or hamster in case it escapes!